akhoury105/Streamlabs_Chatbot_Raffle/README.txt

 - The confirmation message can be edited in the UI under:
     Viewer Added message
 - The {0} is a variable for the viewer that is being added to the list.
+- Adding a number after the username will add that many tickets to the list.
+	example: !raffle blueboxfromspace 4 (will add 4 tickets)

 # !raffle draw #
 - Restricted by Permission